 BioDiesel Feedstocks – Hemp Oil & High IV and Low IV Hepar

-It has been another couple weeks but we are going to continue our deeper look into different types of feedstock that Renewable Energy Group (REG) studied in 2009 in the Feedstock and Biodiesel Characteristics Report.
-This week’s two feedstocks are Hemp Oil & High IV and Low IV Hepar.
+In this post we are going to continue our deeper look into different types of feedstock that Renewable Energy Group (REG) studied in 2009 in the Feedstock and Biodiesel Characteristics Report.
+The feedstocks we are looking into are Hemp Oil & High IV and Low IV Hepar.
 Here is a link to the main page of feedstocks we have examined so far.

 As a reminder B20 Biodiesel (B20 stands for 20% biodiesel and 80% petroleum diesel) is the drop in solution for reduced emissions in today’s modern diesel engines.
 To understand some of the alternate feedstocks that can be used for biodiesel, we are examining a report that Renewable Energy Group (REG) produced in 2009.
 All certificates of analysis and results are for B100.